We have been growing Loropetalum chinense since 1992

 Loropetalum chinense var. rubrum 'Blush'

 This cultivar was one of the first red flowered forms to hit the nursery trade and was marketed by Monrovia Nursery under the trademark name "Razzleberri" - this name more recently appears to be associated with the cultivar 'Monraz'.
-It is an exceptionally nice plant that was initially listed as growing to 6 feet tall to 4-5 ft. wide but it appears that it will exceed these dimensions.
-In our test garden, our 7 year old plant has reached 6 feet tall and appears more upright and open growing than 'Hines Purpleleaf'.
+It is an exceptionally nice plant that was initially listed as growing to 6 feet tall to 4-5 ft. wide but it will exceed these dimensions and our 20 year old plant is now trained up as a small 12 foot tall tree in our test garden where it is adjacent to a similar age 7 foot tall by 12 feet wide ''Hines Purpleleaf'.
 The foliage of 'Blush' emerges a rose-red then turns to a medium green.
 In our coastal climate, where this plant is always putting on new leaves, this makes for a multi-colored effect and as there are always some green tinged leaves present on this plant, it is more useful in a natural setting than other red leafed forms.
 The rose-pink flowers are lighter in color and larger than 'Hines Purpleleaf'.

 Loropetalum chinense var. rubrum 'Burgundy'

 The new foliage on this evergreen shrub emerges reddish-purple, and then it matures to purple-green.
 In the fall, the foliage will again change colors to a brilliant red.
 The pink flowers bloom intermittently throughout the year.
 This cultivar grows to about 6-10 feet tall and as wide.
 It has the same growing requirements as other Loropetalum varieties, and is hardy to about 15 degrees F. We have found that Loropetalum can go semi-deciduous in cold weather.
-This may be a synonym for a plant called Loropetalum chinense var. rubrum 'Sizzling Pink'
+This may be a synonym for a plant called Loropetalum chinense var. rubrum 'Sizzling Pink'.
+We no longer grow this cultivar.

 Loropetalum chinense var. rubrum 'Hines Purpleleaf'

 This plant is a very attractive cultivar retains good dark foliage color year round.
 Hines nursery describes it as a "rounded evergreen shrub that has gracefully arching branches similar to 'Bridal Wreath' Spirea".
-Mature size is 6-8 feet tall with a similar spread.
+Mature size is 6-8 feet tall with a similar spread but as we note above in our comparison with 'Blush', this plant will grow wider than this.
 The leaves, with a slight undulation through their length, emerge a rosy red and age to a dark bronze.
 The flowers, with 4 thin dark rose colored petals are clustered at the branch tips - flowers are smaller and darker than the cultivar 'Blush' and the plant grows wider thatn tall for us in our garden.

 Loropetalum chinense var. rubrum 'Purple Majesty'

-Rounded, evergreen shrub with graceful, arching branches to 6-8 ft. tall.
-Bright fuchsia, fringe flowers appear in masses in spring and then throughout the year.
+A rounded, evergreen shrub with graceful, arching branches to 6-8 ft. tall with bright fuchsia, fringe flowers appearing in masses in spring and then throughout the year.
 New growth is a dark burgundy, ultimately maturing to a brilliant purple.
 Can be used in a variety of ways - in mass plantings as a hedge; as a specimen tree or as a patio tree.
-Hardy to 15-20° F. Very similar to 'Hines Purpleleaf'.
-We do not currently grow this cultivar.
+Hardy to 15-20° F. This plant is very similar to 'Hines Purpleleaf' and in fact the differences are difficult to state.

 Loropetalum chinense var. rubrum 'Raspberry Fringe'

 A compact evergreen shrub with bronze-red new growth, with age the leaves turn olive-green.
 The pink flowers bloom through out the year, peaking in April.
 It will grow 4-6 feet high and as wide.
 May just be another name for Loropetalum chinense var. rubrum 'Blush'.
-We do not currently grow this cultivar.
+We no longer grow this cultivar.

 Loropetalum chinense 'Ruby'

 A compact, rounded evergreen shrub with shiny, ruby red young leaves.
 Pink, fringe flowers that bloom year round.
 3-5 ft. tall.
 Sun or dappled shade.
 15-20° F. Leaves are more rounded and undulating than other Loropetalum and is also among the smallest of the cultivars.
 Unfortunately this cultivar never has performed well for us in our nursery production.
-We do not currently grow this cultivar.
+We no longer grow this cultivar.

 Other cultivars not currently produced at San Marcos Growers include: